Detroit Retrofit launches CounterpointeSRE’s Green Roof Financing Program

-Green infrastructure, incentivized by DWSD’s Stormwater Infrastructure Plan and financed through the Lean & Green Michigan PACE program, is set to emerge along Detroit’s future Beltline greenway as the Letts Industries Building integrates itself into changing landscape.
+Incentivized by DWSD’s Stormwater Infrastructure Plan and financed through the Lean & Green Michigan PACE program, this green infrastructure project is set to emerge along the future Beltline greenway as the Letts Industries Building integrates itself into Detroit’s changing landscape.

 - Date: 8 July 2020